Automated Email Marketing: 3 Profitable Tactics You Can Use Today

 “I choose the laziest person to do the hard job because they’ll find a way to make it easy.”

 The quote makes you laugh at first because it almost promotes laziness on the surface, but after thinking deeper about the quote you realize that the concept makes a lot of sense.
 Lazy people are driven to figure out ways to make their lives easier.

 Lazy people might actually be more driven to figure out how to automate their lives than the rest of us.

-Well it’s time to learn from those lazy marketers and figure out how to automate our marketing activities.
+Well it’s time to learn from those lazy marketers that leave everything to their hardworking email autoresponders and figure out how to automate our marketing activities.

 Here are three of the ways you can automate your email marketing program to not only save you time, but make your program perform better.

 Welcome Email Series Give Instant Gratification

 The NBA sends out a first email in their Welcome series that offers lots of content.